COPtoLON/Knowledgebase/1. Quantitative Finance/README.md

 ### Salaries, companies and careers

 ## Network
+where do I find help? -> who do I connect with?

 If you're starting out, where should you look to establish your network?
 1. Help with introduction
 2. Forums